namesys-eth/ipfs2-eth-resources/docs/README.md

 - to fetch the ENS contenthash as the parent domain's subdomain, and
 - to fetch the RFC-8615 compliant records stored at that contenthash, if requested.

-IPFS2 currently supports ETH.LIMO, ETH.CASA and ETH.LINK as ENS gateways and is designed to accept new gateways.
+IPFS2 currently supports `eth.limo`, `eth.casa` and `eth.link` as ENS gateways and is designed to accept new gateways.

 ## Design